qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/fetching_plugins.rst

   .. image:: /static/training_manual/qgis_plugins/001.png
      :align: center

-* Click in the box next to this plugin and uncheck it.
+* Click in the box next to this plugin and uncheck it to uninstall it.
 * Click :guilabel:`Close`.
 * Looking at the menu, you will notice that the :guilabel:`Processing` menu is is now gone.
 This means that many of the processing